sashamak/boost-test/README.md

 pipenv install

-Pipfile required Python 3.8 and if that is installed proceed the following to test:
+Pipfile requires Python 3.8 and if that is installed proceed with the following to test:

 pipenv run python BoostAI.py http://dev.boostsport.ai/media/in_out.json